How long does it take to sell a house in the UK?

 Not necessarily.
 If you have plenty of time, good equity, and a well-presented property in a strong location, waiting for full market value through an estate agent is a reasonable approach.

 A cash sale involves accepting a price below full market value in exchange for speed and certainty.
 That trade-off makes sense for some sellers and not for others.
 The key is being clear about what matters most to you: maximum price, or a guaranteed, fast outcome.
+If you're still weighing routes, our cash buyer vs auction comparison covers two of the fastest options side by side.

 If speed and certainty are the priority, getting a cash offer costs nothing and gives you a concrete number to compare against the estate agent route.